 Summer of 2017 saw the addition of 7 new Row Markers.
-The Row Marker Project has become an ongoing OCS project designed to elp visitors to the cemetery locate specific graves.
-To find out how to use them [enter here]
+The Row Marker Project has become an ongoing OCS project designed to help visitors to the cemetery locate specific graves.
+Visit our page, “How to Find a Grave in Ross Bay Cemetery“.

 One of the assets the Old Cemeteries Society has is a very good searchable database that is accurate and fairly up to date.
 We are able to search by name, date of death, location, and a number of other criteria.